andermatt64/dotfiles/README.md

 * Certain distros (such as SteamOS) does not provide `gnumake` by default, making the initial install painful.
 Consider writing a script that creates a Nix environment with `gnumake` to run the initial configuration.
 * Amethyst YAML configuration is installed for all platforms.
 It should only be created for MacOS.
 * Wezterm Flatpak needs additional permissions to read from `~/.nix-profile` in order to access the Nix Home Manager placed `wezterm.lua` configuration script.
 Flatseal application needs to be used to add permissions.
-* Wezterm Flatpak does not properly recognize Nix Home Managed installed user fonts directories as user font directories.
-To mitigate, either create a symlink to point `~/.fonts` to the location Nix drops user fonts or consider only installing fonts for MacOS and require manual font installation on Linux.